 First, let’s explore what you can expect on your egg retrieval day.

-While this is an exciting day on your IVF journey, it’s still anxiety-inducing for many.
-Did I do everything correctly?
+While this is an exciting milestone on your IVF journey, it’s still anxiety-inducing for many.
+Did I do everything right?
 Will I have a good amount of eggs?
-Will this hurt?
-The doubt and self-questioning can be endless.
+Will my retrieval hurt?
+The concerns can feel endless.
+To help you feel more confident, let's walk through an egg retrieval and talk about what to expect in terms of side effects.

 What to Expect at Your IVF Egg Retrieval